-What Is a Virtual Terminal?
+What is a Virtual Terminal?

 What are virtual terminals, and how do they benefit your small business?
 Virtual terminal credit card processing is essential if you need to accept credit or debit card payments when a customer isn’t physically available to swipe, dip, or tap their card.